domenic/concise-notes/source/_posts/2016-01-15-one-simple-trick-for-javascript-performance-optimization.md

-title: "One Simple Trick for JavaScript Performance Optimization"
+title: One Simple Trick for JavaScript Performance Optimization
+description: My attempt at clickbait.
+Also, an interesting (who said "useless") JS performance tip.
 date: 2016-01-15 01:20:12
 tags:
 - javascript